JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 * **Draw.io (Diagrams.net):** While not specifically a mockup or wireframing tool, Draw.io is a very powerful open-source diagramming tool that can be adapted for wireframing.
 It's self-hostable and has a wide range of features.
 * **Apache OpenOffice Draw/LibreOffice Draw:** These are desktop-based drawing programs that, like Pencil, can be used for wireframing.
 You would need to manage collaboration separately.

-**Key Considerations When Choosing:**

-* **Collaboration:** How important is real-time collaboration?
-Penpot is excellent in this regard.
-* **Features:** Do you need advanced prototyping features, or are simple wireframes sufficient?
-* **Ease of Use:** How easy is the tool to learn and use?
-Excalidraw is very user-friendly for quick wireframing.
-* **Self-Hosting Complexity:** How easy is it to set up and maintain the self-hosted version?
-* **Community and Support:** Is there an active community and good documentation?

 **Recommendation:**

 For a modern, open-source, and self-hostable alternative to Figma, **Penpot** is the most promising option.
 It's actively developed and has a strong focus on collaboration.